rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/readings/ickabog.md

 institute outrageously high taxes (among other crimes), blaming the Ickabog for it all.
-Little do they know that the tale of the Ickabog is grounded in reality, and that the creature does actually exist, and that a recokining is coming.
+Little do they know that the tale of the Ickabog is grounded in reality, and that the creature does actually exist, and that a reckoning is coming.

 In all senses, it is a throroughly enjoyable read, although I do feel it petered out just the slightest bit